pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 $ oc replace -f /tmp/oauth.yaml
 oauth.config.openshift.io/cluster replaced
 ```
-- We will make assign the cluster admin role to the admin user.
+- We will assign the cluster admin role to the admin user.
 You can ignore the error as the admin doesn't exit until you log in the first time as admin
 ```
 $ oc adm policy add-cluster-role-to-user cluster-admin admin
 Warning: User 'admin' not found